‘General Hospital’ Monday Spoilers: Willow Reaches Out, Shiloh Scrambles, And Jason’s Working The Angles

 — General Hospital (@GeneralHospital) April 11, 2019

-SheKnows Soaps indicates that Michael will make some connections during the next show, and fans suspect this will be in connection to Willow and perhaps the aftermath of what her experience was with Shiloh.
-While viewers would love to see the baby swap storyline escalate in progressing toward the big, necessary revelations as a result of this upcoming conversation, it doesn’t look like Michael making connections will be anywhere near that specific yet.
+SheKnows Soaps indicates that Michael will make some connections during the next show, and fans suspect this will be in connection to Willow — and perhaps the aftermath of what her experience was with Shiloh.
+While viewers would love to see the baby swap storyline escalate in progressing toward the big, necessary revelations as a result of this upcoming conversation, it doesn’t look like Michael will make too much progress on that front.

-As Shiloh approaches Brad and tries to ensure that cup doesn’t cause trouble and Willow reaches out, General Hospital spoilers note that Jason will share some updates.
-He’ll talk with Carly and Michael, telling them that he’s got one angle he’s pursuing, and it’s known that Sam will continue to work her angle of sticking close by Shiloh’s side and pretending she knows nothing about where Kristina has gone.
+As Shiloh approaches Brad — and tries to ensure that cup doesn’t cause trouble — as Willow reaches out, General Hospital spoilers note that Jason will share some updates.
+He’ll talk with Carly and Michael, telling them that he’s got one angle he’s pursuing.
+It’s known that Sam will continue to work her angle of sticking close by Shiloh’s side, pretending that she knows nothing about where Kristina has gone.

 Willow's testimony about her time with "Dawn of Day" shakes Michael to his core. #GH is brand-new and STARTS NOW on ABC! @duelly87 pic.twitter.com/mcE6KSwYWP